 Allow your melted white confectionery coating to cool slightly so that it thickens a bit.

-Use a spatula or knife to frost just the top edge of each candy cup with the white candy coating.
+Use a spatula or paint brush to frost just the top edge of each candy cup with the white candy coating.
 You want to create the look of fur.

-Freeze the cup for 1-2 minutes after adding the fur.
+Freeze the cup for 1-2 minutes after adding the fur or just let the candy air dry.

 Fill with candy to use for party favors or fill them with chocolate mousse, pudding or even ice cream and serve for dessert.